DiscrimIsPog/ArmaReforgerStattrack/README.md

 ## Requirements

 - Python 3.x
-- [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (must be installed and path set in script)
+- [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (must be installed and left defualt location for it to work)
 - Python packages: `pytesseract`, `Pillow`

 Install dependencies with: